Cyberman-code/portswigger-writeups/sql-injection/lab-03/lab-03-xml-filter-bypass.md

 **Link:** https://portswigger.net/web-security/sql-injection

 ## Vulnerability
-The stock check feature sends productId and storeId in XML format to a backend SQL query.
+The stock check feature sends product Id and store Id in XML format to a backend SQL query.
 The application uses a WAF that blocks obvious SQL keywords like UNION SELECT in plain text.